mcsaunders02/wm-nav-prototype/README.md

 This is the WM Nav Prototype.
+Use `npm run install` to install the needed dependencies.
 Open a dev server with `npm run dev`.
-Build with `npm run build`, the resulting index.html file is in the dist folder.

-Use `npm run install` to install the needed dependencies.
+Na